 The firm has certainly changed over the years and has moved with the times, especially in the use of technology as part of the audit process.
 I feel that the firm can afford to be more technology savvy and leverage technology to deliver greater value to clients and to communicate with them better.

-Despite changing with the times, some things stay the same at the firm, in particular the core values that underpin interactions with clients: Working together.
-Open, honest communication.
-Acting with integrity.
+Despite changing with the times, some things stay the same at the firm, in particular the core values that underpin interactions with clients.
+These are what set KPMG apart from other firms.